nocomplexity/0complexity/0cxdesignprinciples.rst

 10. Privacy by design.
 11. Never over engineer

-In the next section, all principles are explained more in depth.
+In the next sections, all principles are explained in depth.
 It is RECOMMENDED to read the rationale for every principle stated.